Skip to main content

 circuit-burnt-due-to-overheating.jpg

-Circuit burnt due to overheating
+A circuit burnt due to overheating.

 The inclusion of an additive lowers the time and temperature needed for producing the substrate.
 Hence, bulk production is possible.
 On the contrary, it reduces its thermal stability.